metinsut/metinsut/README.md

 Metin Süt / 1987 / İstanbul

 - I'm a software developer specializing in the frontend.
-- I'm looking casually new opportunities.
+- I'm casually seeking for new opportunities.

 [LinkedIn](https://www.linkedin.com/in/metinsut/)